-Session Date Topic Discussant
+Session Date Торіс Discussant

+0. Pre-read Introduction to OBT None

-1. 9/1 Introduction to OBT in Health Care No written Ingrid Nembhard
+1. 9/10 Introduction to OBT in Health Care Ingrid Nembhard

-2. 9/8 Contingency Theory Zoom Ingrid Nembhard
+2. 9/17 Contingency Theory

-3. 9/15 Resource Dependency Zach

-4. 9/22 Institutional Theory Harriet
+3. 9/24 Institutional Theory

-5. 9/29 Population Ecology Theory Rouchen
+4. 10/1 Population Ecology

+5. 10/8 Resource Dependency

-6. 10/6 Organizational Change No written Grace
+6. 10/15 Organizational Change

-7. 10/13 Innovation and its Diffusion Angela

-8. 10/20 Leadership and Followership Grace
+7. 10/22 Leadership and Followership

-9. 10/27 Decision-making and Sense-making Harriet
+8. 10/29 Decision-making and Sense-making

-10. 11/3 Organizational Culture No written Ingrid unless someone needs makeup for missed class
+9. 11/5 Organizational Culture

-11. 11/10 Work Teams Zach
+10. 11/12 Work Teams

-12. 11/17 Organization Design and Coordination Angela
+11. 11/19 Organization Design and Coordination

-13. 12/1 Networks Rouchen
+12. 11/26 Networks

+13. 12/3 Innovation and Its Diffusion

-14. 12/8 Organizational Learning Ingrid Nembhard
+14. 12/10 Organizational Learning Ingrid Nembhard

-Course Materials: Readings can be found on Canvas.
-There are typically six required readings for each session, with half focused on theory and half demonstrating the application of theory in health care.
-Optional readings are listed for those who want to explore a topic further.
-Optional readings are not in Canvas.
+Course Materials: There are typically six to seven required readings for each session, with half focused on theory and half demonstrating the application of theory in health care.
+When there are seven readings, two of them are short applications.
+Optional readings are also provided.
+It is completely your choice whether to read these.
+I recommend reading their abstracts to get an even better sense of the variety of research done and possible on each topic.